Two young Finns laughing together at a phone on a Helsinki street, Very Finnish Problems

 6. Finnish Language vs Google Translate

-Finnish language meme showing Google Translate scared of Finnish language like anime girl and Terminator
+Finnish language meme showing Google Translate scared of the Finnish language like an anime girl and the Terminator

 Most language learners use Google Translate as a crutch at some point.
 With Finnish it functions more as a warning sign.
 The agglutinative structure of the language means that a single Finnish word can carry the meaning of several English words, and the 15 grammatical cases provide a level of nuance that translation tools handle inconsistently at best.
 This meme, featuring Finnish as a Terminator and Google Translate as a terrified anime character, is not far off.